NUCAR-DEV/Hetero-Mark/README.md

 * Force Directed Edge Bundling (FDEB) - Force Directed Edge Bundling is a graph-based data visualization algorithm that helps readers identify patterns in a complex graph.
-The algorithm models a spring between each pair of the edges and calculates the forces applied to points on each edge.
-Then each point moves a certain distance towards the direction of the combined force.
+The algorithm models a spring between each pair of edges and calculates the forces applied to points on each edge.
+Then, each point moves a certain distance towards the direction of the combined force.

 * Evolutionary Programming (EP) - Evolutionary Programming solves